-Hornby Railways is the leading brand of model railway in the United Kingdom.
+Hornby Railways was the leading brand of model railways for many years in the United Kingdom.
 Its

 roots date back to 1901,

 granted his patent and put the invention into production under the name ‘Mechanics Made Easy’.
-This led
+This construction set was renamed Meccano in 1907.

 Hornby, and his Meccano Ltd, based in Liverpool, released its first train, a clockwork 'O' gauge